 So thought Arch Kitsinian, gemologist and president of Santa Clarita, Calif.-based Kitsinian Jewelers, after he received a call from a jeweler in Honolulu last year requesting an expert consultation on a spectacular pear-shaped Columbian emerald he’d acquired.

-Kitsian, who’s experienced in assessing rare gems, was so smitten with the 8.25 ct. emerald, he ended up buying it from the jeweler.
+Kitsinian, who’s experienced in assessing rare gems, was so smitten with the 8.25 ct. emerald, he ended up buying it from the jeweler.
 “I fell in love with its vibrant color,” he recalls.
 “Emeralds usually have many visible inclusions and they are usually oiled to conceal fractures within the gemstone.
 This beauty didn’t have any of those imperfections visible to the naked eye.”
-(An aside: The Kitsinian family, which is Lebanese in origin, has a long history in Hawaii, and its sister company, 14 Carat Club, is the state’s leading jewelry supply house.)
+(An aside: The Kitsinian family, which is Lebanese-Armenian and emigrated to the U.S. in the 1970s, has a long history in Hawaii, and its sister company, 14 Karat Club, is the state’s leading jewelry supply house.)

 His new acquisition was so exceptional, Kitsinian knew he needed a showstopping design to properly display it.
 He eventually oversaw the creation of a complicated necklace featuring over seven carats of VS clarity diamonds that centers the Columbian emerald in an elegant cyclone of white gold lines paved in glittering baguette-cut diamonds.